achoosen/achoosen.github.io/index.markdown

 Don’t know how to make an original welcome message for this homepage.

-I basically blog about **things** and compile the Maths I've done, those I find interesting and enjoy.
+I basically blog about **things** and compile the Maths I've done, ones I find interesting and enjoy.

-I used WordPress in the past but I've made the switch to Jekyll.
-I got lazy so I used the Minima Theme.
+I've went from hosting my website from WordPress to GitHub Pages using Jekyll.\
+(Read my post about [this]({{site.url}}/blog/2023/11/02/Changing-from-WordPress-to-Jekyll.html)).